 Absolutely- that’s what having insurance is for.
 It does mean however, that if you damage an item on purpose, then you can’t claim for it.

 Keeping your Contents Insurance policy up-to-date is incredibly important.
-Not disclosing any major changes like investments in technology (which may be worth more than your singe item limit on your policy) could invalidate your policy.
+Not disclosing any major changes like investments in technology (which may be worth more than your single item limit on your policy) could invalidate your policy.

 Everything we do at Homelyfe is aimed at making insurance easier for everyone.
 That’s why we don’t ask you any unnecessary questions when buying Contents Insurance, so you can find the perfect cover in only 4 minutes.
 Find out more about our Contents Insurance here.